oleiade/trousseau/README.md

 *Trousseau can be useful to you when it comes to*:

-* **Store** sensible data: Your brand new shinny infrastructure surely relies on many certificates and private keys of different kinds: ssl, rsa, gpg, ... *Trousseau* provides a simple and fine-tuned way to store their content in a single file that you can safely version using your favorite cvs.
+* **Store** sensitive data: Your brand new shinny infrastructure surely relies on many certificates and private keys of different kinds: ssl, rsa, gpg, ... *Trousseau* provides a simple and fine-tuned way to store their content in a single file that you can safely version using your favorite cvs.
 No more plain certificates and keys in your repositories and configuration files.
-* **Share** passwords, keys and other critical data with coworkers and servers in your cluster in a safe maneer. *Trousseau* encrypts it's content for the specific recipient you provide it.
-Only the recipient you intend to be able to import and read-write the *Trousseau* store content will be able to. *Trousseau* proved to be a great way to share some services passwords with your coworkers too!
+* **Share** passwords, keys and other critical data with coworkers and servers in your cluster in a safe maneer. *Trousseau* encrypts its content for the specific recipient you provide it.
+Only the recipient you intend will be able to import and read-write the *Trousseau* store content. *Trousseau* proved itself to be a great way to share some services passwords with your coworkers too!
 * **Deploy** keys to your servers in a safe and normative way.
 Encrypt the trousseau store for every servers selectively.

 <div class="subsection-break"></div>
 #### For the common users

-* **Store** your sensible data like passwords, bank account details, sex tapes involving you and your teachers or whatever comes to your mind in a encrypted store.
+* **Store** your sensitive data like passwords, bank account details, sex tapes involving you and your teachers or whatever comes to your mind in an encrypted store.
-* **Sync** your sensible data store to remote services and easily share it between your unix-like devices.
+* **Sync** your sensitive data store to remote services and easily share it between your unix-like devices.

 ## It's open-source